 Welcome to the School Psychology Program

-The School Psychology Program at CSU‑San Bernardino provides professional preparation for the Pupil Personnel Services Credential (PPS) with Specialization in School Psychology.
-The program is designed to fulfill all mandates for the Pupil Personnel Services Credential in School Psychology established by the California Commission on Teacher Credentialing (CCTC).
-The program is also designed to meet the national accreditation standards of the National Association of School Psychologists (NASP).
+The School Psychology Program at CSU San Bernardino provides professional preparation for the Pupil Personnel Services Credential (PPS) with Specialization in School Psychology.
+The program is designed to fulfill all mandates for the Pupil Personnel Services Credential in School Psychology established by the California Commission on Teacher Credentialing (CTC).

-The CSU-San Bernardino School Psychology Education Specialist (Ed.S.) combined with the PPS program is a ninety-five (95) quarter unit sequence of training.
+The CSU San Bernardino School Psychology Education Specialist (Ed.S.) combined with the PPS program is a 63 semester unit sequence of training.
 It is designed for individuals with backgrounds in psychology, education, child development, and other social services.
 Additionally, we offer a PPS program in School Psychology.
 This program is designed for professionals who already possess a Masters or Doctoral degree in Educational Counseling, Psychology, Child Development, Special Education, Education, Marriage/Family Therapy, and Social Work, or are in the final stages of training for such a discipline (e.g. final year of coursework or finishing a culminating experience).

 The final stage of training for either program includes 1200 hour field experience which may be paid (referred to as internship) or unpaid (referred to as fieldwork).